prabal01pathak/Zipper/README.md

 # Project Status
      Project is in devolopment stage.
-     If you have any idea then you can share.
+     If you have any idea then please pull request.